Titantek/ada-outlier-datastory/content.md

 </div>

-# Part 2: How did Wikipedia's structure evolve since 2007?
+# 2. How did Wikipedia's structure evolve since 2007?

 Let us now compare the differences between the old Wikipedia from 2007 and our current Wikipedia from 2024.
 The first factor that could influence the performances of the players is the number of links per articles.
 Wikipedia is expanding everyday thanks to its collaborative process and has significantly improved and grown since 2007.
 Let's see how much Wikipedia in 2024 has changed compared to 2007!